divadretlaw/very/README.md

 # Very

-A package mangager wrapper with some simple admin tools
+A package mangager wrapper and some simple additional commands

 ### Usage